hjamal3/imu_ekf_ros/README.md

 To visualize, run rviz, create an Axes and change the reference frame to 'NED'.
 Create another Axes and change the reference frame to 'quat'.

+Primary reference is 'Aided Navigation: GPS with High Rate Sensors' by Jay A. Farrell.